 3. a projector- that hooks up to the computer and I can project images on the surface I will paint on.

 SFF) We all have our favorite movies.
 Mine is PHASE IV for example.
-But which movies do you really don´t like and why?
+But which movies do you like?
+Which movies do you not like?

 I still love science fiction if it has a great story.
 There is alot of violence at times in science fiction but it all depends on how great is the story for me.